rubenmoor/etatismus/src/drachen_an_der_leine.md

 Aber damit ist das Gedankenexperiment noch nicht abgehakt.
 Der Film «The Matrix» bringt es auf den Punkt:

 *The Matrix is a system, Neo.
 That system is our enemy.
 But when you're inside, you look around, what do you see?
 Businessmen, teachers, lawyers, carpenters.
 The very minds of the people we are trying to save.
 But until we do, these people are still a part of that system and that makes them our enemy.
 You have to understand, most of these people are not ready to be unplugged.
-And many of them are so inert, so hopelessly dependent on the system that they will fight to protect it.*
+And many of them are so inured, so hopelessly dependent on the system that they will fight to protect it.*

 Der Systemtrottel mag irgendwo einer gewaltigen Täuschung unterliegen – OK.
 Solange ich diese Täuschung aber nicht auflösen kann, ist das aus Sicht selbigen Systemtrottels eine bloße Unterstellung.